anshumandw/anshumandw/README.md

 - 👋 Hi, I’m @anshumandw
 - 👀 I’m interested in learning new things everyday and make a worthy progress.
-Also, I love solving coding problems on many conding platforms like hacker rank, leet code, code forces and focused on my self learning technical skills.
+Also, I love solving coding problems on many coding platforms like hacker rank, leet code, code forces and focused on my self learning technical skills.
 - 🌱 I’m currently learning data structure, Algorithm and Spring framework.
 - 💞️ I’m looking to collaborate on projects which involves front end and back end development.
 - 📫 If u all here and want to reach out to me, so below are my social links :-